AlgoMaster Logo

 Understanding the Problem

 We need to find the longest substring where, after changing at most k characters, every character in the substring is the same.
-The key question is: for any given substring, what's the minimum number of changes needed to make all characters identical?
+For any given substring, how many changes are needed to make all characters identical?

-This reframing is the foundation for every approach.
-We're looking for the longest substring where the number of "non-majority" characters is at most k.
+Every approach builds on this condition.
+We are looking for the longest substring where the number of non-majority characters is at most k.

 Key Constraints: